 It combines two great things, having an Arch base and having everything set up automatically for you.

-Don’t get me wrong, there is nothing inherently bad about installing Arch “the Arch way”, but I don’t want to spend the whole day setting everything up again (or for like the 10th time).
+Don’t get me wrong, there is nothing inherently bad about installing Arch “the Arch way”, but I don’t want to spend the whole day setting everything up again (or for like the 10th time, since I distrohop often).

 I’ve sumbled upon Anarchy quite a while ago, when looking for an easier way to install Arch.
 I’ve tested both Manjaro and Antergos (Now discontinued and replaced by EndeavourOS), but I haven’t been completely happy with either of them.

-I’ve recently finished high school and apparently this is my longest summer vacation, since I get one extra month until college starts, so I really wanted to do something besides work.
-At the time Anarchy’s development had dried up.
-It didn’t get many updates and obviously even less releases.
+I’ve recently finished high school and apparently this is my longest summer vacation, since I get one extra month until university starts, so I really wanted to do something besides work.
+At the time Anarchy’s development had dried up, it didn’t get many updates and obviously even less releases.

-So I decided then and there that I wanted to contribute to the project - most of it consists of bash scripts anyway, which is great, since my other big project, Minebox, consists of a bunch of bash scripts as well, so I at least had some experience with them.
+So I decided then and there that I wanted to contribute to the project - most of it consists of bash scripts anyway, which is great, since my other bigger project, PiCraft, consists of a bunch of bash scripts as well, so I at least had some experience with them.